 10. Also request the secretariat to first present relevant documentation informally to the Bureau for its prior agreement, involving convening and reporting on three meetings of the Bureau in the intersessional period (or, more, if necessary and feasible to fund);

-[11.
-Request Parties to make all efforts to communicate proposed amendments to the formal documentation as early as possible and, at the latest, three weeks before the meetings at which they are to be discussed, to enable other Parties to prepare and coordinate their corresponding views, and to facilitate the achievement of consensus by all Parties;]
+11. Encourage Parties to make all efforts to communicate proposed amendments to the formal documentation as early as possible to facilitate other Parties to prepare and coordinate their corresponding views, and to facilitate the achievement of consensus by all Parties;

+13. Decide that the Bureau with the assistance of the Secretariat should develop a system to recognize in kind contributions in a proper manner within the financial scheme

-[12.
-Decide that the Bureau and the Working Group should prepare an amendment to rule 32 (1) of the rules of procedure of the Meeting of the Parties for adoption by the Meetings of the Parties to the Convention and the Protocol at their ninth and fifth sessions, respectively;]
+14. Also decide that the Bureau and the Working Group should agree on a new draft decision on the adoption of the workplan for the next intersessional period for adoption by the Meetings of the Parties to the Convention and the Protocol at their next sessions;

-13. Also decide that the Bureau and the Working Group should agree on a new draft decision on the adoption of the workplan for the next intersessional period for adoption by the Meetings of the Parties to the Convention and the Protocol at their next sessions; 14.
-Agree that, as a rule and in accordance with the rules of procedure of the Convention and its Protocol, the sessions of the Meetings of Parties shall take place in Geneva, unless otherwise decided by the Parties based upon an offer of a contracting Party to host the sessions.
+15. Agree that, as a rule and in accordance with the rules of procedure of the Convention and its Protocol, the sessions of the Meetings of Parties shall take place in Geneva, unless otherwise decided by the Parties based upon an offer of a contracting Party to host the sessions.